 Shelter drills are also held throughout the school year as part of the GRP.
 These drills are to prepare students and staff for an emergency or threat outside of the school building.
 During these drills the front door of the school is locked and no one is permitted to enter or exit the building.
 During these drills all business throughout the building is conducted as usual.

-Academic Intervention Services (AIS) for At-Risk Students
+Response to Intervention (RTI): Academic Intervention Services for At-Risk Students

 Dual Language (Spanish or Chinese)

 As a school, we believe that a dual language program will help our students to become bi-literate, bilingual and bicultural.
 Children who know more than one language have intellectual, educational, personal, social, and economic advantages that will continue throughout their lives.
 We follow a Balanced Language Model (50/50 model), reflecting the fact that the two languages are evenly balanced.
 English language learners (Ells) receive half of their instruction in the new language (English) and the other half of their instruction will be in the home language (Spanish or Chinese).
 The students are linguistically integrated; classes may contain students whom are native speakers of English and native speakers of other languages.
 Upon their completion in the Dual Language programs students in both language groups will: